Steve Green (singer): Career

-In 2005 Green released a new album, Somewhere Between, which saw him move in a different direction, leaning more toward an art song style.
+In 2005 Green released a new album, Somewhere Between, which leaned toward an art song style.
 The album featured fewer declarative answers than Green's past work, and instead explored questions of pain, doubt and loss that life inevitably rains down on both the just and the unjust.
 Green co-wrote half of the songs on the album.
 In 2007 Green released his last non-compilation album under the Sparrow label, Always: Songs of Worship.
 In 2010, Green released Love Will Find a Way, his first release through Steve Green Ministries.
 The album featured David Phelps and Wes Hampton on the track "God is Love".
 In 2012, Green released two albums, Rest in the Wonder and Christmas.
 Green stated, "Rest in the Wonder is a declaration of absolute trust in God, fiercely holding to what we know for certain and reverently worshiping the One whose ways are higher than our ways and whose thoughts are higher than our thoughts."

-2014 saw the release of two more albums from Green: Hide the Word: Bible Songs for Kids and Hymns.
+Green released two more albums in 2014, Hide the Word: Bible Songs for Kids and Hymns.
 Regarding his Hymns project, Green said, "In every age, the church has lifted her voice to express praise and adoration, but the church has also used singing to refute dangerous heresy and remind one another of the foundational Biblical truths."

-His latest English album, Hold Fast, was released in 2018.
+Green released another English album, Hold Fast, in 2018.
 Of this album Green says, “I don’t think it’s like anything I’ve done.”
 It features the reading of one Psalm, the singing of full portions of multiple Psalms, an organ and orchestra, and several songs written by Green himself.

 Green has been nominated for a Grammy Award four times.
-He has also been the Dove Award winner seven times and was inducted into the Gospel Music Hall of Fame in 2017.
+He has also won seven Dove Awards and was inducted into the Gospel Music Hall of Fame in 2017.
 His website states he has sold over three million albums.
 His bilingual abilities have seen the release of seven Spanish CDs in the United States, including El Descanso, in 2019.

 Personal life

-Steve Green married Marijean in 1976.
+Steve Green married Marijean McCarty, a former member of the Christian ensemble Truth, in 1976.
 They have two children, Summer (Mark) and Josiah (Jamie-Lee), and six grandchildren.